©Copyright Legal Women Limited 2020 - 2024

 Legal Women’s Communities page lists all the UK groups we know, however small, and I urge you to join one or form a new one.

-Running a magazine takes an army of supporters: enormous thanks to, Charity Mafuba.
+Thanks to our army of supporters and enormous thanks to, Charity Mafuba.
 Bhini Phagura, Gillian Fielden, Tilly Rubens, Alice Jellard, April Parker, Stephanie Anais, Camilla Uppal, Kane McLaughlin, Lily Hood, Benham Publishing and all those who have kindly given me snippets of advice and encouragement.

 Coral Hill